 “We were on our knees with our hands in the air.
 Once they caught us they immediately started kicking and beating us and screaming at us.
 We were begging them [to stop]: ‘please, please’ but they kept beating us and said ‘fuck you’ and screamed at our faces.
 They kept suffocating me by the neck and punched me”.

-This assault continued for more than half an hour and kicking, punching with fists and metal batons were used for the beating.
+The respondent reported that this assault continued for more than half an hour and kicking, punching with fists and metal batons were used for the beating.

 The five persons referred to as “officers” wore forest green jackets and olive green pants with Bulgarian flags on the uniforms, “border police” written on the arms and the back, and a logo on the shoulders.
-The respondent identified the clothing by the pictures below as Bulgarian border police uniforms.

 “He asked him to take a video of him beating our friend by kicking.
 His colleague started taking a video with his phone and they were laughing.
 He didn’t stop – he also started kicking us everywhere.”

-The three men were forced to enter the 2 x 2 metre sized trunk of the car in which they were locked.
+The three men were reportedly forced to enter the 2 x 2 metre sized trunk of the car in which they were locked.
 They couldn’t breathe properly or see anything from the outside.
 The car drive was not continuous.
-After 30 minutes they stopped and the officers left the car for about 10 minutes before the drive continued for another 15 minutes until they arrived in an area with unpaved roads in the mountains.
+After approximately 30 minutes they stopped and the officers left the car for about 10 minutes before the drive continued for another 15 minutes until they arrived in an area with unpaved roads in the mountains.

 “We were suffering; we were barefoot; we kept walking for one hour.
 When we found a rock with a Greek flag we knew that we are in Greece”.
 They couldn’t recognize the exact time or location of the pushback as their phones were confiscated before.
 The next location recognized by one member of the group was Micro Derieo after they continued walking for another 8 hours.

-One member of the group tried to ask for asylum for all of them but was beaten by the officers for asking.
+The respondent detailed that one member of the group tried to ask for asylum for all of them but was beaten by the officers for asking.
 No papers were signed and no pictures or videos were taken apart from the video of the beating of one member with an officers’ private phone.

-When being asked whether they were provided any food, water or medical assistance the respondent said: “They took what we have.
+When asked whether they were provided any food, water or medical assistance the respondent said: “They took what we have.
 Do you think they will give anything?
 Of course they never do that.
 They never care about us”.

-After this, the group continued their journey which results in another pushback.
+After this, the group continued their journey which resulted in another pushback.
 The second part of the chain pushback can be found here “We were lucky to find a small pool of water and we drank from it like we were animals”